Contributions to provide women, children and families with Protection and Prevention Services

 - Social Development Program Management Infrastructure Initiative (SDPMII) are intended to provide financial assistance to recipients to assist them to identify models of effective management and accountability for social development programs that will lead to more effective, cost-efficient and accountable social development programming.

 Contribution funding for both FVPP and FNCFS is mainly targeted to clients who are ordinarily resident on reserve or who, for the purposes of these programs, are deemed to be ordinarily resident on-reserve in a province or Yukon Territory.
 FVPP also funds prevention and awareness activities for Aboriginal communities and organizations (First Nations, Métis and Inuit) off-reserve.
+These programs are intended for Indigenous people.

 2. Legal and Policy Authority